ArrayBolt3/kforge/README.md

 ### For main development work

-The KDE software build process is managed by kdesrc-build.
-Since KDE neon is still based on Ubuntu 20.04, the default compiler is GCC 9, which isn't new enough to build all components of KDE (most notably I found KWin failed to build with GCC 9).
-However, GCC 10 is also installed in KForge.
-To ensure that everything builds properly, you currently need to specifically tell CMake (the build system kdesrc-build wields behind the scenes) to use GCC 10.
-To do this, run `export CXX=/usr/bin/g++-10` in a shell before beginning to run kdesrc-build.
-This problem will automatically resolve itself when KDE neon Developer Edition is rebased onto Ubuntu 22.04, rather than Ubuntu 20.04 which is uses currently.

 Doocumentation on how to use kdesrc-build is here: https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/index.html Some quick commands that will come in handy:

-* To build a KDE component and stuff it depends on for the first time (or update the source and rebuild it): `CXX=/usr/bin/g++-10 kdesrc-build <kdecomponent>`
+* To build a KDE component and stuff it depends on for the first time (or update the source and rebuild it): `kdesrc-build <kdecomponent>`
-* To rebuild a project quickly for testing a change you just made: `CXX=/usr/bin/g++-10 kdesrc-build --no-src --no-include-dependencies <kdecomponent>`
+* To rebuild a project quickly for testing a change you just made: `kdesrc-build --no-src --no-include-dependencies <kdecomponent>`
-* To discard any changes you've made to a component and rebuild it "clean": `rm -rf ~/kde/src/<kdecomponent> && CXX=/usr/bin/g++-10 kdesrc-build <kdecomponent>`
+* To discard any changes you've made to a component and rebuild it "clean": `rm -rf ~/kde/src/<kdecomponent> && kdesrc-build <kdecomponent>`
 * To scrap EVERYTHING and start from scratch, building the full KDE Plasma stack (useful for if you get your stuff really scrambled, like if your computer crashes mid-build):

 ```